AleOnta/CapstoneProject-Epicode/README.md

 # CapstoneProject - Thynk Cinema
-> This project represent my last web application built while following Epicode bootcamp for the past 6 months.
+> This project represents my last web application built while following Epicode boot camp for the past 6 months.
-> The Capstone Project is meant to be a demonstration of the skills learned during the bootcamp and a business card for the future.
+> The Capstone Project is meant to be a demonstration of the skills learned during the boot camp and a business card for the future.
-> We were given about 25 days to develop an idea, choose the desired technologies and then realize it.
+> We were given about 25 days to develop an idea, choose the desired technologies, and then realize it.

-> Also, this Capstone, represent for me what a huge improvements i've reached in the last few months of my life.
+> Also, this Capstone represents for me the huge improvements I've reached in the last few months of my life.

 ## Table of Contents
 * [General Info](#general-information)